-Some people also find it helpful to talk with other people who are going through the same thing that they are.
-In a support group, you may find encouragement, advice and maybe even an exercise partner or two.
-Ask your doctor if there are any support groups in your area.
+Some people also find it helpful to talk with other people who are going through similar experiences.
+In a support group, you may find encouragement, advice, and maybe even an exercise partner or two.
+Ask your health care provider if there are any support groups in your area.

 Preparing for an appointment